 There you go!
 You’ve just linked a VPN to your Mac, and it’s connected.
 Pretty simple, but is that all there is to do?
 Yes and no.

 When using the built-in macOS VPN client, be aware that it does not have WebRTC leak protection.
 Be sure not to use a vulnerable browser.
 If you are, you need to disable WebRTC manually.
 If you are using Safari, this is not a worry as it is not susceptible to WebRTC leaks.

 Also, check with your VPN service to make sure that there are no unique settings that you need to enable/disable to log in from the built-in macOS client.

 Testing a VPN for Mac

-In the notification bar, macOS displays an icon when you connect to the VPN.
+If you use a VPN client like Shimo, the testing process will look like this: In the notification bar, macOS displays an icon when you connect to the VPN.
 This icon lets you know that you are connected.
 If you want additional access to details and options, you can click on the icon.

 Perhaps best of all, Shimo allows you to set up triggers easily.
 If you use a VPN for public WiFi networks, you can choose to trigger them to activate when you connect to a chosen network.
 This feature is especially handy for setting a VPN to activate geographically; travelers may want to hide their location, or your work network may require a specific VPN to access files.

 If you use a VPN service like ClearVPN, you’ll have a dedicated icon in the menu bar that changes the shade when your VPN is enabled — so you don’t even have to click on it.
 Another beautiful thing is that you don’t have to set up or test anything, ClearVPN will automatically connect to the best servers available, based on your task.
 Just choose what you want to do and click on the Activate button.